oinuar/car-showroom-3d-demo/README.md

 - **PostgreSQL**: The relational database used to store car part data, user configurations, and more.

 ### Containerization and Orchestration
-- **Kubernetes**: Orchestration of application components using Minikube in development.
+- **Kubernetes**: Orchestration of application components using Minikube and Docker Desktop in development.
 - **Skaffold**: Streamlining local Kubernetes development with easy configuration and workflow management.

 ### Testing & CI/CD